 The baby is on the ground, what to do next:

-if not breathing right, pick up by feet and shake to get all the fluid out of the lungs
+Make sure it is breathing normally - no fetal membranes covering the nose.If not breathing right, pick up by feet and shake to get all the fluid out of the lungs.

-dip navel with 7% iodine - repeat 2 more times during 24 hours
+Dip navel with 7% iodine - repeat 2 more times during first 24 hours or until umbilicus is dried.
+Rub cria with a towel to dry, then step back and let the mother take over.

-when baby is dry, weigh it to get initial weight, then weigh daily for at least a week to make sure he is gaining to 1 lb per day.
+When baby is dry, weigh it to get initial weight, then weigh daily for at least a week to make sure he is gaining to 1 lb per day.
 Many babies lose or remain the same for the first day or two, but then should gain weight.
+Observe and make sure it is nursing and that the mother has milk.

 Finally, the most important thing to remember when your llama begins to give birth is DON'T PANIC!
 Most of the time, there will be no problem.
 If you suspect a problem and delivery seems prolonged, call your vet immediately and have your llama put up in the barn or haltered , so as not to loose precious time.